fabiommendes/easymunk/docs/src/showcase.rst

         Alex built billiARds for his 15-112 (Fundamentals of Programming and Computer Science) term project at Carnegie Mellon University.
-        Made in Python3 using OpenCV, Pygame, and Pymunk.
+        Made in Python3 using OpenCV, Pygame, and Easymunk.
 Users can simply use a pool cue stick and run the program on any ordinary surface.

     * - .. image:: _static/pyphysicssandbox.png